North Carolina State House: History

 As the blaze burned from the roof towards the bottom of the building, North Carolina Secretary of State William Hill had time to save a significant amount of state documents, carrying them out of his office to the adjacent Union Square.
 From 1833 to 1840, a new North Carolina State Capitol was built on the same site.
 It also included a central domed rotunda, which now has a copy of Canova's statue.
 The Sully painting of Washington was rescued from the fire and reinstalled in the new building.
+From 1831 to 1838, the General Assembly met in the Government House, temporarily displacing the governor who moved into rented quarters.
+The Government House was the state-owned residence of the governor at the south end of Fayettteville Street, built about 1815.
+The 1838-1839 General Assembly met in a new building owned by Benjamin B. Smith at the corner of Market and Fayetteville streets.